ahmeddawood9/Customer-Churn-Predictor/customer_churn/README.md

 📈 Results & Analysis

-We evaluated models based on Recall (Sensitivity) because missing a churner (False Negative) is more costly to the business than flagging a happy customer (False Positive).
+I evaluated models based on Recall (Sensitivity) because missing a churner (False Negative) is more costly to the business than flagging a happy customer (False Positive).
 1. Random Forest (Baseline)

     Accuracy: 77%